braintree/braintree_android/README.md

 ### License

-The Braintree v.zero SDK is open source and available under the MIT license.
+The Braintree Android SDK is open source and available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.